LicensePlateRecognizer¶

-ONNX inference class for performing license plates OCR.
+ONNX Runtime inference class for license plate recognition.

 The current OCR models available from the HUB are: